Hyperbolic three-manifolds that embed geodesically: Introduction

-In particular, the Whithehead and Borromean link complements embed geodesically.
-We note that $M$ may be disconnected: for instance, we can embed multiple copies of both the Whitehead and Borromean link complements disjointly in a single connected complete finite-volume hyperbolic four-manifold $W$.
+In particular, the Borromean rings complement embeds geodesically.
+We note that $M$ may be disconnected: for instance, we can embed multiple copies of the Borromean rings complement disjointly in a single connected complete finite-volume hyperbolic four-manifold $W$.

 We can also estimate the volume of $W$ in terms of that of $M$.
 For simplicity we restrict ourselves to connected manifolds $M$.

 \begin{teo} If $M$ is connected, there is a $W$ with

 in the dodecahedral and octahedral case respectively. \end{teo}